shanwai1234/beautiful-jekyll/RN.md

 <hr>

+06-2016

 Farewell, Kyle!
-The REU student I mentored this summer for GWAS on image-based seed trait extractions of maize diversity panel.
+The REU student from BYU I mentored this summer for GWAS on image-based seed trait extractions of maize diversity panel.
 The guy also interested on learning multiple languages.

 <p align="center">
   <img width="250" height="200" src="https://i.imgur.com/SMMmaRV.jpg">